Young Artists Program

-Arts and creative experiences for young artists in high risk and unstable situation gives them a voice.
+Arts and creative experiences for youth in high risk and unstable situation gives them a voice.
 Art programs lead by professional artists at local schools, youth shelters, recovery programs, and correctional facilities allow young artists to engage with art for personal exploration.
-They learn to express their identity and communicate their experiences in an artistic way that removes stigma and breaks out of social isolation for healing and rebuilding toward stability.
+They learn to express their identity and communicate their experiences in an artistic way that removes stigma and breaks out of social isolation for healing and rebuilding toward stabilityEvents.

-The Arts Center Youth Art Education program works with over 3,500 children per year who would otherwise not have access to art opportunities.
+The Arts Center’s Young Artist Program works with over 3,500 children per year who would otherwise not have access to art opportunities.
 Many come from families with low income, where English is not the first language, and/or more challenging situations like home insecurity or incarceration.

 Arts experiences designed for specifically for these youth in ceramics, sculpture, drawing, dance, music, poetry, theater, painting, and fiber arts.
 If you are interested in teaching for our at-risk programming, or would like more information, email Jen Cornelius, Integrated Arts Education and Outreach Coordinator.